pagkly/Zed/Investopedia3/Vanguard Exchange-Traded Funds.md

 ## Exchange-Traded Funds (ETFs) vs. Stocks vs. Mutual Funds

-Owning an ETF is similar to owning a [mutual fund](https://www.investopedia.com/terms/m/mutualfund.asp); individual stocks or bonds offer the same built-in diversification and low costs.
+Owning an ETF is similar to owning a [[mutual fund]](https://www.investopedia.com/terms/m/mutualfund.asp); individual stocks or bonds offer the same built-in diversification and low costs.
 The funds are also tradable, like individual stocks.

 Compared with stocks and bonds, however, ETFs offer less risk and less ongoing maintenance.
 Vanguard's mix of preselected stocks or bonds means that if one stock or bond in the fund performs poorly, others are likely performing well.
 Also, investors can leave security selection to professional fund managers.